fukata/network-latest-posts/readme.txt

 * @sorting_limit      : Limit the number of posts to display.
 Ex: 5 means display 5 posts from all those found (even if 20 were found, only 5 will be displayed)
 * @post_status        : Specify the status of the posts you want to display: publish, new, pending, draft, auto-draft, future, private, inherit, trash
 * @css_style          : Use a custom CSS style instead of the one included by default, useful if you want to customize the front-end display: filename (without extension), this file must be located where your active theme CSS style is located, this parameter should be used only once by page (it will affect all shorcodes/widgets included in that page)
+* @wrapper_list_css   : Custom CSS classes for the list wrapper
+* @wrapper_block_css  : Custom CSS classes for the block wrapper
 * @instance           : This parameter is intended to differenciate each instance of the widget/shortcode/function you use, it's required in order for the asynchronous pagination links to work

 == Changelog ==

+= 3.0.5 =
+* Added wrapper_list_css & wrapper_block_css, these parameters permit to customize the CSS classes for the wrapper tag
+* Fixed minor bug in the Shortcode TinyMCE form which inserted the Submit button to the list of parameters

 = 3.0.4 =
 * Adding Blog name to the meta info when using Widgets